 For me, this is a solid mid-range, which offers a great feel with forehand and backhand approach shots.
 I have seen this disc handles well with anhyzer once it is needed and can also fly straight with a small fade at the end of the flight.
 If you have the arm’s strength, this is a perfect fit for you as it demands power in the throws.

-What is Mid Range Disc?
+What is a Midrange Disc?

-In my years of experience as a disc golfer, the mid-range disc will be more useful on intermediate shots.
-It is far better for a player to throw the disc with a normal power or effort rather than powering down a driver.
+In my years of experience as a disc golfer, the midrange disc will be more useful on intermediate shots.
+It is far better for a player to throw the disc with normal power or effort rather than powering down a driver.
 If you try to differentiate it from the other discs, it will all boil down to these three characteristics below:

-In terms of size, the midranges are one of the widest discs in all of the disc golf disc types.
+In terms of size, the midranges are one of the larger discs in all of the disc golf disc types.
 They are basically larger in diameter compared to the putters which means that the flight has the potential to go a little bit farther.
 On the other hand, the rim of the midranges is narrow compared to the other types allowing players to have the best grip when throwing.

-How to Choose Mid Range Disc
+How to Choose Mid-Range Disc

 Types of Mid-Range Disc

-As a player myself, I think it is important to have at least 3 types of mid-range disks that you can throw straight or turn short.
+As a player myself, I think it is important to have at least 3 types of midrange discs that you can throw straight or turn short.
 But you should make sure that you can control all 3 types of discs for you to get them right under the chains.
 Furthermore, you should also keep in mind that some plastics are more overstable compared to the others which will affect every shot you throw.

 Weight of Mid-Range Disc

 For the heavier midrange discs, they are less prone to turnover which means the heavier the disc is, the more controllable they are when throwing your shot.
-They will likely be less affected by the wind and will be easy to use in the field.
+They will likely be less affected by the wind and will be easier to use in the field.
 Furthermore, the maximum weight mid ranges will also glide less and will be more overstable than their lighter counterparts.
 In short, this type of disc will perform better in windy conditions.